OpenRefine/openrefine.org/src/pages/ecosystem.md

 ---
 # OpenRefine Ecosystem

-The OpenRefine ecosystem is built around the OpenRefine projet who maintain OpenRefine, the user forum and OpenRefine documentation, and users group who contextualize OpenRefine for their communities usage.
+The OpenRefine ecosystem comprises the OpenRefine project, which maintains the OpenRefine software, user forums, documentation, and user groups that contextualize OpenRefine for their communities' usage.

-Those user group include data journalist, semantic web enthousiasts, Galleries, Libraries, Archives,and Museums (GLAM), researchers or member of the Wikimedia Mouvement.
-Each communities provide advocacy, training and support activities via medium relevant for their community.
-For example, libraries host training sessions for archivists, librarians, and researchers ; workshops are organized at data journalist conferences ; and dedicated telegram channel are open to support Wikimedians.
+Those user groups include data journalists, semantic web enthusiasts, Galleries, Libraries, Archives, Museums (GLAM), researchers, or members of the Wikimedia Movement.
+Each community provides advocacy, training, and support activities via mediums relevant to its members, with little coordination between them.
+For instance, libraries host training sessions for archivists, librarians, and researchers; workshops are organized during data journalism conferences; and a dedicated Telegram channel is available for Wikimedians seeking support.

 Third-party developers create new extensions and reconciliation services compatible with OpenRefine.
 Reconciliation services allow users to link their datasets with a knowledge graph, while extensions add domain-specific features or integrate OpenRefine into a particular workflow.
-These services expand the capabilities of OpenRefine, enabling users to accomplish their data-related tasks more efficiently.
+These services expand OpenRefine's capabilities, enabling users to accomplish their tasks more efficiently.

-Finally the Advisory Committee is responsible for OpenRefine funding and adminstrative task to support the ecosystem.
+Finally, the Advisory Committee is responsible for OpenRefine funding and administrative tasks to support the ecosystem.

-The following graphic represent the relationship between OpenRefine and its user communities.
+The following graphic represents the relationship between OpenRefine and its user communities.
 Click on the 🔗 for more details on each node.
-The blue section represent activities coordinated by the OpenRefine project.
+The blue section represents activities coordinated by the OpenRefine project.

 ```mermaid
 graph TB;